EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ### \_G / shared

 These are global variables which serve the exact same purpose, but are different tables.
 They're shared across every script with the same execution level, meaning that you can assign `_G.text` to `"hello"` or `shared.text` to `"hello"` and later reference that in another script.
-Think of them like the automatic global ModuleScript.
+Think of them like the automatic global ModuleScript, but prefer real ModuleScripts.

 ### assert